EdgarSoares/ARCH/README.md

 Archcoin
 ========

-The Archcoin Profit Network is revolutionary method designed to build a highly efficient business model on the blockchain that guarantees profit distribution from visionary product sales, services and enterprising crypto investments.
+The Archcoin Profit Network is a revolutionary method designed to build a highly efficient business model on the blockchain that guarantees profit distribution from visionary product sales, services and enterprising crypto investments.

 http://archcoin.co